 Gloria Swanson almost considered rejecting the role of Norma Desmond after Billy Wilder requested she do a screen test for the role.
 Her friend George Cukor, who initially recommended her for the part, told her, "If they want you to do ten screen tests, do ten screen tests.
 If you don't, I will personally shoot you."
 Swanson agreed to the audition, and won the role.

 Billy Wilder and Charles Brackett met with Greta Garbo and tried to convince her to make a comeback for the role of Norma Desmond.
 Garbo declined the offer.
 Garbo was once rumored to be engaged to the innovative Hollywood and Broadway director Rouben Mamoulian whose film Golden Boy (1939) made William Holden famous.

 Billy Wilder and Charles Brackett's 17th and final screenplay collaboration.
-After the completion of "Sunset Boulevard," Wilder shocked his longtime collaborator by announcing that he wished to dissolve their partnership.
+After the completion of "Sunset Boulevard," Wilder shocked his longtime collaborator by announcing that he wished to dissolve their partnership. this was the result of a fierce quarrel over a montage scene in the film.
 The two men never worked together again.

 Paramount were more than happy to be the subject of the film, and didn't ask for the studio to be disguised.
 In fact, such was the buzz about the film during production that the viewing of the daily rushes became one of the hottest tickets on the lot.

 According to Gloria Swanson's daughter, Michelle Amon, her mother stayed in character throughout the entire shoot, even speaking like Norma Desmond when she arrived home in the evening after filming.
 On the last day of shooting, Swanson drove back to the house she, her mother and daughter shared during production, announcing "there were only three of us in it now, meaning that Norma Desmond had taken her leave."